nyu-csci-ua-0480-008-spring-2020/final-project/README.md

 ## Data Model

-The application will have two large categories - "Help Yourself" and "Help Others" and each activity has a name, a description, a website, and a smaller filter
+The application will have two large categories - "Help Yourself" and "Help Others" and each activity has the following: name, description, site, filter

-* users can have multiple lists (via references)
-* each list can have multiple items (by embedding)
-*
-*
+* the form to submit will have the same properties

 2 Example Activities: